awsdocs/amazon-workdocs-user-guide/doc_source/what_is.md

 ## Supported File Types<a name="file-types"></a>

-With Amazon WorkDocs, you can share the following file types for viewing and feedback:
+You can upload any type of file to Amazon WorkDocs\.
+The following file types are supported for viewing and providing feedback in Amazon WorkDocs:
 + Microsoft Office Word
 + Microsoft Office Excel
 + Microsoft Office PowerPoint